top of page

 Habitat Destruction

-• The loss of lowland forests due to logging, agriculture, mining, and coastal development remains the single greatest threat.
+• The loss of lowland habitats due to logging, agriculture, mining, mangrove destruction, and coastal development remains the single greatest threat.
 Katala depend on old-growth trees for nesting and foraging.
 As forests are cleared for rice paddies, settlements, and tourism infrastructure, their breeding grounds vanish—leaving fewer safe places to raise chicks.

 Illegal Wildlife Trade

-• The Katala is a target for poachers, captured for the exotic pet trade both locally and internationally.
-Despite being protected under Philippine law and CITES Appendix I, illegal capture continues, especially in remote areas where enforcement is weak.
-Juvenile birds are particularly at risk, often taken directly from nests.
+• The Katala is heavily persecuted and targeted by poachers for the exotic pet trade both locally and internationally.
+Despite being protected under Philippine law and CITES Appendix I, illegal capture continues, with chicks taken from virtually every accessible nest.

 Human-Wildlife Conflict